Decision-making for EHC plans

 If an EHC needs assessment has been agreed and completed, the next decision is about whether an EHC plan is necessary.

-The panel reads all the information and reports gathered during the EHC needs assessment process.
+The panel members reads all the information and reports gathered during the EHC needs assessment process.
 They ask and discuss:

 - What are the child/young person’s special educational needs?